Gordon999/Pi-MP3_Player/README.md

 Note this will work under BUSTER, BULLSEYE , OR BOOKWORM

+v17.90 Cutdown 8 added for Pi Touch 2 Display.
+ Note there is a conflict with the Innomaker Pi DAC HAT, 25W Amp works OK.
+Pi DACPro HAT also works OK

 v17.85 Bluetooth IN.
 Pair your cell phone etc with the Pi.
 Run MP3_Player.py, click on Bluebooth , reconnect your cell phone, play your music on your cell phone. click on Bluetooth button to stop.
-Only available on cutdowns 0,2 and 7.
+Only available on cutdowns 0,2,7 and 8.

 v17.80 version notes: